Rahat Khan (field hockey)

 Rahat Khan is a Pakistani field hockey player and league official.

 She was featured in an episode of the BBC Four programme India’s Frontier Railways while travelling with a girls' hockey team to a tournament in India.
 She was known as the "Hockey Queen" since 1985 for her prowess.
-In 1996, she received a trophy for "Best Sports Women" from the Pakistani Railways.
-She played and worked for the railway's hockey association for 12 years as a player and trainer.
+In 1996, she received the "Best Sportswoman" trophy from the Pakistan Railways (PR).
+She played and worked for the PR's hockey association for 12 years as a player and trainer.
 As of 2017, she is secretary of the Pakistani Punjab's Women's Hockey Association and manager of the Punjab's Under-19 girls' team.
 Her son has no interest in hockey, showing only an interest in cricket.

 Her sister, Sarwat Khan was also a Pakistani field hockey player.